Omala, Nigeria

 Omala is a Local Government Area in Kogi State, Nigeria bounded in the north by the Benue River.
-Its headquarters are in the town of Abejukolo (or Abajikolo) in the north of the area at7°43′N 7°33′E.
+Its headquarters are in the town of Abejukolo in the north of the area at7°43′N 7°33′E.

 The northeasterly line of equal latitude and longitude passes through the southeast of the LGA.

 It has an area of 1,667 km2 and a population of 108,402 at the 2006 census.
 As of 2016, the population grew to 145,700.

 Most locals are predominantly Igala speaking people with a few being Bassa and Agatu from Benue State.
+The Igala dialect spoken in Omala is mainly Ife dialect and spoken in all zones except the Olla-Ojaji-Ogodu axis where Akpoto is being spoken.

 The postal code of the area is 270.